Staffwerke/vm-babysitter/README.md

 ## Additional Notes:

-(NOTE: Most of information below has became obsolete because of [virtnbdrestore-auto](#virtnbdrestore-auto) and it's being kept for its 'educational' relevance.)*
+(NOTE: Most of information below has became obsolete because of [virtnbdrestore-auto](#virtnbdrestore-auto) and it's being kept only for its 'educational' relevance):

 Except when noticed, applies for all Operating Systems:

 ### Reusing VMs with resotred disks